Yoshichiban/mern_app/README.md

 Redux File Folder
 Redux Toolkit - global state; data will be accessible throughout the entire application

+Hooks:
+useState
+useNavigate
+useDispatch
+useTheme

+sx - The sx prop lets you add any valid CSS to an element, while using values from your theme to keep styles consistent.

 ## Data Models
     User